 Busan - With over 3.6m people, Busan is South Korea's second largest city and the largest seaport.
 However, the city it is full of character and is known for its beaches, mountains and temples.
-As Busan was not captured during the Korean War, it gives a glimpse of Korea before the 1950s in a way that other places don't.
+As Busan was not captured during the Korean War, it gives a glimpse of Korea before the 1950s.

 Jagalchi Fish Market - Jagalchi is the largest fish market in Korea, offering a huge variety of live seafood and restaurants.
-The name is said to originate from jagal, gravel in Korean, as it used to be surrounded by gravel.
+The name is said to originate from jagal (gravel in Korean), as it used to be surrounded by gravel.

-Kukje Market - Steeped in decades of history, Gukje Market was established during the Korean War in 1950, intended to be a place for refugees to set up shop to make a living.
+Kukje Market - Steeped in decades of history, Gukje Market was established during the Korean War in 1950, intended to be a place for refugees to set up shops to make a living.
 It soon grew into a thriving, popular market.